Overview

 Spreadsheet software such as Microsoft Excel underpin more of the world's financial industry than we might at first realise.

+You can use rtd.pub to stream in any data, at any rate, from any source.
 Whether you're a data vendor looking to provide your own Excel integration, or an organisation looking to interface with existing data vendors, rtd.pub can help you achieve this in far less time than starting from scratch.